prateeka-finvu/rev/README.md

    snapshots) survives every redeploy; only what's in the repo itself (code, and the *starting* seed data) comes from Git.

+**Free tier, no card on file**: the card prompt you hit on the Blueprint flow comes from the persistent disk in `render.yaml`, not from Blueprints as such — disks are a paid-plan-only feature on Render no matter how the service gets created.
+Skip the disk and you can deploy manually for free:

+1. Push to GitHub (same as step 1 above).
+2. **New + → Web Service** (not Blueprint), and pick the repo.
+3. Build Command `npm install`, Start Command `npm start`, Instance Type **Free**, Health Check Path `/healthz`.
+4. Add the same environment variables as the Blueprint list above (`APP_PASSWORD`, `SESSION_SECRET`, and whichever optional ones you use) under the service's **Environment** tab — but this time leave `DATA_DIR` unset, so the app reads/writes `data/*.json` straight from the repo's bundled folder inside the container instead of a disk that doesn't exist on this plan.
+5. Deploy.

+The trade-off: any edits made through the app (FIU Metadata, Yield & CMGR, uploaded historical actuals, a saved projection snapshot) live only in that container's own filesystem.
+They survive the service sleeping and waking back up, but get reset to whatever's checked into the repo every time you push a new deploy.
+Free services also spin down after 15 minutes with no traffic and take roughly a minute to wake back up on the next visit.
+For a small internal tool that isn't redeployed often, that's usually fine; if the team will be actively editing FIU Metadata/Yield & CMGR day to day, the paid Starter plan + disk (the Blueprint path above) is worth it so those edits don't quietly disappear on the next `git push`.

 **Other hosts**: Railway and Fly.io work similarly (connect the repo, set the start command to `npm start`, add a persistent volume, set the same environment variables — skip `render.yaml`, which is Render-specific).
 A